ortus-boxlang/boxlang-docs/language/variables.md

 BoxLang Engines also allow you to turn on/off a debugging template that shows up at the bottom of requests when running in server mode.
 You can activate this debugging by logging in to the appropriate engine administrator and looking for the **debugging** section.
 Turn it on and debug like a champ.

-{% hint style="danger" %}
-**Important:** Adobe Engines have a very evil setting called _Report Execution Times_, make sure it is always turned **OFF**.
-If you use it with any application that leverages Components, it will slow down your application tremendously.
-{% endhint %}

 ## Paraming Variables